 The Smithsonian Honors the Legacy of Japanese Americans at Its National Museum of American History on the 75th Anniversary of E.O.
 9066

 JACL Donor Participation in the Smithsonian National Museum of American History's 'Righting a Wrong: Japanese Americans and World War II' Exhibition - 75th Anniversary of E.O.
-9066 carceration experience," Jones said.
-"A baby bracelet helps us show the stories of the cycle of life inside the camps, and more personal family photographs give the visitor a more intimate way to connect with this history.
+9066

 JAPANESE AMERICAN CITIZENS LEAGUE